field-mesh/FieldMesh/README.md

 ## Disclaimer

 I am a one man army here the app in its current will have bugs, if you find one create an issue with the details, this will really help the project.

+This was only tested using a max of 2 nodes if you have more please test and report results.

 ## License